galczo5/mythical-angular/content/posts/testbed-time.md

 ---
-title: "Short: I had some time, so I checked how much time-consuming is TesBed"
+title: "Short: I had some time, so I checked how time-consuming is TesBed"
 date: 2022-08-09
 draft: false
 ---